Are you interested in finding out how peer support could enhance students’ sense of belonging?

 To support a PAL scheme, we can provide:

-- presentations and information about PAL for staff and student group.
+- presentations and information about PAL for staff and student groups.

 - consultations about the logistics of establishing a robust PAL scheme.

-- training for PAL Leaders to lead face-to-face or online discussion sessions.
+- training for PAL Leaders to lead face-to-face and/or online discussion sessions.

 - initial close support until your PAL scheme is established.

 - support with the evaluation of the PAL scheme.

 For more information on how to set up your PAL scheme, email: email@example.com

 If you would like to know more about integrating PAL into your module, please contact us to discuss support and the next steps.

 Funding might be available to help departments new to PAL.